-The Company pays an STD Benefit to an Eligible Employee who files a claim in advance of the employee establishing his disability for the STD Benefit.
+The Company pays STD Benefits to an Eligible Employee who files a claim in advance of the employee establishing one's disability for the STD Benefit.
 This is to allow employees to have a continuity of their wages.
-Because you continue to receive a paycheck from CenturyLink payroll for STD benefit payments, it is not indicative of whether or not you have been approved to receive the STD Benefit payment.
+Because you continue to receive a paycheck from the Company's payroll for STD benefit payments, it is not indicative of whether or not you have been approved to receive the STD Benefit payment.
 Sedgwick is the Third-Party Administrator and has the authority and discretion to approve you for STD Benefits.
 If you are determined, by Sedgwick, not to be eligible for those STD Benefits, you will be obligated to reimburse the Company for the advanced STD Benefit payment, known as an overpayment.
-See your obligations to repay any overpayments under "Benefit Adjustments, Recovery of Overpayments," page 14.
+Refer to "Benefit Adjustments, Recovery of Overpayments", in this SPD, for your obligation to repay any overpayment.